The bloodborne pathogens standard has two classifications for laboratories:

 - a clinical laboratory is a workplace where diagnostic or other screening procedures are performed on blood or other potentially infectious materials (OPIM), and

 laboratories preparing reagents from human blood or blood components.
 Laboratories that conduct research using blood or blood components but do not produce or use concentrated amounts of HIV

-"Research Laboratories" means a laboratory producing or using research-laboratory scale amounts.
+"Research laboratories" means a laboratory producing or using research-laboratory scale amounts.
 Research laboratories may produce high concentrations of HIV or HBV but not in the volume found

-Clinical and diagnostic laboratories must follow the general provisions of the Bloodborne Pathogens Standard, including but not limited to, needlestick and sharps safety, engineering controls,
+Clinical and diagnostic laboratories must follow the general provisions of the bloodborne pathogens standard, including but not limited to, needlestick and sharps safety, engineering controls,

 Additional laboratory safe practices include: